Heinz College of Information Systems and Public Policy

 Race, Politics and Policies will address the politics of segregation and discrimination that have been present in the U.S since its independence.
 In this course, we will discuss the political foundations of racial segregation and the many policies that have consolidated discrimination and disparities.
 Because this is essentially a policy course, we are going to analyze disparities and discrimination in a variety of policy areas including education, health, housing, access to social services and employment.
 The course will not only analyze existing policies, but also attempt to provide solutions to these problems, including current proposals such as reparations.
 Pittsburgh will be used as one of several case studies of local disparities.
 Basic requirements are writing two policy memos and doing a group presentation.

-Lean Innovation Lab is a specialized Heinz College course that is designed to challenge students to tackle new and emerging problems through mission-driven entrepreneurship.
-Students will be placed in teams (of 4-5) and select from a set of carefully curated, complex, and amp; real-world problem sets.
-Student teams will learn about the problem sponsors as an organization, their culture, and their mission to instill a culture of relentless resilience and new innovative practice.
+Lean Innovation Lab is a specialized Heinz College supercourse that is designed to challenge students to tackle new and emerging problems through mission-driven entrepreneurship.
+Students will select from a set of carefully curated, complex, and amp; real-world problem sets while learning about the problem sponsors as an organization, their culture, and their mission to instill a culture of relentless resilience and new innovative practices.
 Individuals will learn to apply Lean Innovation frameworks and tools to identify key stakeholders, understand their needs, and develop and test iterative minimum viable products (MVPs) that lead to an applicable solution.
-Using a flipped-classroom approach, the teams brief the teaching team on their progress each week and receive direct coaching from their instructors and advisors, mentors, and subject matter experts from across public and private entrepreneurship ecosystems.
+Using a flipped-classroom approach, the students brief the teaching team on their progress each week and receive direct coaching from their instructors and advisors, mentors, and subject matter experts from across public and private entrepreneurship ecosystems.
 Problem sets will focus on solving problems across public agencies in government as well as dual-use applications in private sectors and industries.

 Course Website: https://api.heinz.cmu.edu/courses_api/course_detail/94-891/